 - Wagging tail

-- Play bows (when your dog stretches their front legs and keeps their back end up)
+- Play bows — when your dog stretches their front legs and keeps their back end up

-Do dogs smile?
+Can dogs smile?

-Signs of a dog’s version of smile:
+Signs of a dog’s smile

 - A slightly open mouth

-- Soft eyes
+- Soft, relaxed eyes

 - Tongue showing